VAT return/ VAT extension

 table of content

 In principle, every enterprise is obliged to file a tax return for the past calendar year.
-Small company owners (section 6 paragraph 1 (27) of the Umsatzsteuergesetz (UStG)) are exempt from the obligation to file a VAT return if, since 1 January 2020, their turnover in the taxable period did not exceed 35,000 Euro and no VAT is to be paid for the taxable period (section 21 paragraph 6 of the UStG).
+Small company owners (section 6 paragraph 1 (27) of the Umsatzsteuergesetz (UStG)) are exempt from the obligation to file a VAT return if their turnover in the taxable period did not exceed 35,000 Euro and no VAT is to be paid for the taxable period (section 21 paragraph 6 of the UStG).